nickeisenberg/iron.vim/README.md

 ```

 ### `g:iron_keymaps`
-Iron will not set keymaps by default and they will need to
+`iron` will not set keymaps by default, however, `iron` provides a set of
-provides a set of default named operations that can have key maps assigned
+default named operations that the user can assign keymaps to.
-to.

 ```vimscript
 let g:iron_keymaps = {